-How to disable Intel Turbo Boost
+How to disable Frequency scaling

-Intel Turbo Boost is a technology implemented by Intel in certain versions of its processors that enables the processor to run above its base operating frequency via dynamic control of the processor's clock rate.
+Frequency scaling is a technology that enables a processor to run above its base operating frequency via dynamic control of the processor's clock rate.
 It is activated when the operating system requests the highest performance state of the processor.